To strengthen small manufacturing for the defense industry

 Current Programs

 The Knudsen Institute is sponsoring two projects in the upcoming 2023-2024 semesters at The Data Mine at Purdue University.
-One project will examine supply chain trends on industrial parts procurement in the automotive industry during supply chain disruptions.
-Students will be working on time series US import export data of automotive components and looking to describe and model this behavior.
-The other project will identify interchangeable and non-interchangeable manufacturing capacities for emerging EV production from conventional ICE production.
-In this project students will be working on identifying manufacturing capacities which can be utilized in both electric and non electric vehicle’s component manufacturing.
+One project will examine supply chain trends on industrial parts procurement in the automotive industry.
+The other project will identify interchangeable and non-interchangeable manufacturing capacities for emerging EV production.

 Autonomous Data Engine